RhinoSecurityLabs/cloudgoat/scenarios/detection_evasion/cheat_sheet.md

     aws --region us-east-1 secretsmanager get-secret-value --secret-id [ARN_OF_TARGET_SECRET]
     ```

 At this point you have finished the scenario.
-Don't forget to run `terraform destroy` in the `vpc_endpoint_spoofing_resources` directory before or after destroying the cloudgoat scenario.